Avista Corp. Reports Financial Results for the First Quarter of 2023, Confirms 2023 Guidance

 Liquidity and Capital Resources

-In the first quarter 2022, we issued long term debt of
+In the first quarter of 2023, we issued

 During 2023, we expect to issue

 We expect AEL&P to contribute in the range of

 We continue to expect the other businesses to contribute in the range of

 Our outlook for

 NOTE: We will host a conference call with financial analysts and investors on

 This news release contains forward-looking statements, including statements regarding our current expectations for future financial performance and cash flows, capital expenditures, financing plans, our current plans or objectives for future operations and other factors, which may affect the company in the future.
 Such statements are subject to a variety of risks, uncertainties and other factors, most of which are beyond our control and many of which could have significant impact on our operations, results of operations, financial condition or cash flows and could cause actual results to differ materially from those anticipated in such statements.

 The following are among the important factors that could cause actual results to differ materially from the forward-looking statements: